words/flesch-kincaid/readme.md

 ## API

+This package exports the following identifiers: `fleschKincaid`.
+There is no default export.

 ### `fleschKincaid(counts)`

 Given an object containing the number of words (`word`), the number of sentences (`sentence`), and the number of syllables  (`syllable`) in a document, returns the U.S. grade level associated with the document.

-Values can theoretically start at -3.40 and end at Infinity.
+Values can theoretically start at `-3.40` and end at `Infinity`.

 ## Related